tanny411/personal-tracker/Project-dev.md

 - We create out store.js file, types.js file in actions folder.
 Create all our actions in in it.
 And also in out reducers folder create all our reducers, and a index.js file contains the rooReducer.
 - Finally using `connect` we export our components with arguments so that it can access the store and call Actions.
 The action and the state are set as props, so we should set proptypes.
 - Then we should be calling our action from our component from `componentDidMount` method.
+- Components with redux added to tem are calles `containers`.
+- Refere to [reactstrap.github.io](https://reactstrap.github.io/) for reactstrap compoenet stuff.